-Workers poured a record-setting 1,820,000 cubic meters of concrete to construct the Gatún Locks.
+Workers poured a record-setting 1.82 million cu meters of concrete to construct the Gatún Locks.
 The concrete was brought from a giant mixing plant to the construction site by railroad cars that ran on a circular track.
 Huge buckets maneuvered by cranes carried the wet concrete from the railroad cars and poured it into enormous steel forms.
 Locomotives moved the forms into place.
-This protracted process continued virtually uninterrupted for four years until the Gatún Locks were completed.
+This protracted process continued virtually uninterrupted for four years until the locks were completed.

 Once the ships pass through the locks, they travel 37km to the Pedro Miguel Locks, which lower southbound ships 9.3m to Lago Miraflores, a small body of water between two sets of Pacific locks.
 Ships are then lowered to sea level at the Miraflores Locks.